Oulu-IMEDS/KneeOARSIGrading/README.md

 ## Codes
 We currently have no resources to provide a very thorough documentation to the code, but we believe that it is still possible to use it in your research and get familiar with our methodology.
 However, we also provide the pre-trained models under non-commercial license.
-We understand that performing the first two steps is fairly challenging, therefore, the pre-trained models can be acquired here: <link>
+We understand that performing the first two steps is fairly challenging, therefore, the pre-trained models can be acquired here: http://mipt-ml.oulu.fi/models/KneeOARSIGrading/.

 ### Installation
 Create a new conda envrionment, activate it and install this package: